captainsvbot/TeslaChain-369/WHITEPAPER.md

 - **Execute cheap 51% attacks** — AI swarm hashrate redirected silently to reorganize vanilla chains
 - **Launch deep reorgs** — long-range attacks that rewrite history on chains without checkpoint mechanisms

 Bitcoin, BCH, and BSV have no structural defense against an AI-driven majority hashrate attack.
-Their longest-chain rule means the attacker wins if they outrun honest nodes.
-Probabilistic finality — "6 confirmations is usually enough" — is no longer meaningful when an AI swarm can sustain a secret reorg chain indefinitely.
+Their longest-chain rule means the attacker wins if they outrun honest nodes. probabilistic finality — "6 confirmations is usually enough" — is no longer meaningful when an AI swarm can sustain a secret reorg chain indefinitely [7].

 ### 15.2 How TeslaChain Resists AI Swarm Attacks